BraydenJamesE/cs370-assignment3-OTP/README.md

     - pip install matplotlib

 How to Use:
-    In my submission, I have included an executable and the .py script itself.
-Both are used in the same way.

-    To use the .py script, type 'python3 submission.py --generate-qr' or 'python3 submission.py --get-otp'.
+    To run the program using the submission.py script, type 'python3 submission.py --generate-qr' or 'python3 submission.py --get-otp'.

-    To use the executable, type './submission --generate-qr' or './submission --get-otp'.

 Please note that I do not have an android, so all testing was done the the Google Authenticator IOS application.